 - Whippet – 13 years

 Signs A Dog Is Dying

 As we mentioned at the beginning of this article, dogs will often emit a different smell when they are close to death.

 Sometimes the odor is not even unpleasant, just different from usual.

 Besides a change in your dog’s smell, here are a few more signs that your dog is nearing the end.

-Dogs will struggle with steps, slip on non-carpeted surfaces, and have trouble placing their feet correctly when walking.
-They may have trouble getting up after a nap.
+- Dogs will struggle with steps, slip on non-carpeted surfaces, and have trouble placing their feet correctly when walking.
+They may have difficulties getting up after a nap.

 Doggy says, read this too: My Dog Screamed and Died [Finding Closure]

 How to Make Your Dog’s Last Days Comfortable?

 Depending on the condition your dog is in, you don’t want to do anything too extravagant on their final days.